 We believe every child has interests, aptitudes, gifts and talents to develop.
 We encourage children to participate in all the school has to offer, whether in lessons, after school clubs, trips and outings, performances or sporting events.
 By the time children go to secondary school, every child should be aware of their strengths and all they have to offer.

-At Felbridge our curriculum for Years 1 to 6 is based on the National Curriculum which guides what must be learned.
-Beyond this, however, we endeavour to provide a curriculum which excites, challenges, inspires and motivates each individual child.
+At Felbridge our curriculum is based on the National Curriculum for Years 1 to 6 which guides what must be learned.
+The EYFS guidance which inspires Year R also flows into Year 1 and beyond as we use the characteristics of effective learning to provide a variety of learning experiences.
+Alongside this, we endeavour to provide a curriculum which excites, challenges, inspires and motivates each individual child.